Turbidity Curtains for Dredging Operation

 Depths for turbidity curtains are typically chosen based on the location or project specs.
 In general, you do not typically want the bottom of the turbidity curtain to touch the ground in your water location.

-Standard turbidity curtains will feature section lengths of either 100 or 50 feet and depths of 5 feet.
-Sections can be connected together through section slide connectors or grommets (depending on your specific barrier type and requirements).
-The Type 2 turbidity curtain for dredging operations typically features section connectors.
+Standard turbidity curtains feature section lengths of either 100 or 50 feet and depths of 5 feet.
+Sections can be connected together through section slide connectors or grommets depending on your specific barrier type and requirements.
+The Type 2 turbidity curtain for dredging operations typically feature section connectors.
+Visit our Silt Curtains page for more information on all turbidity curtain products.